ip2location/ip2location-codeigniter4/README.md

 For the BIN database update, you can just rename the downloaded BIN database to *IP2LOCATION-DB.BIN* and replace the copy in *app/Libraries/IP2Location/* (if you didn't change the default IP2LOCATION_DATABASE constant as described in the Usage section).

-You can also sign up for [IP2Location Web Service](https://www.ip2location.com/web-service/ip2location) to get one free API key.
+You can also sign up for [IP2Location Web Service](https://www.ip2location.com/web-service/ip2location) or [IP2Location.io IP GEOLOCATION API](https://www.ip2location.io/sign-up) to get one free API key.

 ## IPv4 BIN vs IPv6 BIN
 * Use the IPv4 BIN file if you just need to query IPv4 addresses.